-If you’re paying attention, you’ve probably noticed you’re hearing about Morocco a lot lately.
-That’s because the culturally rich, culinarily delicious and naturally stunning country is on a lot of radars, especially honeymooners’.
-And for good reason: The landscape offers a lot of diversity, and the hotels (many are what Moroccans call riads, transformed from a palatial estate with central gardens) are not only stunning but offer a great value.
-It’s a great entry point into Africa—both French and Arabic are spoken primarily—for those who haven’t been but who want to get a bit exotic on their honeymoon.
+Chances are you've heard a lot about Morocco lately.
+This culturally rich, culinarily delicious, and naturally stunning country has become a bit of a vacation hot spot among honeymooners everywhere.
+And for good reason: The landscape offers no shortage of diversity, and the hotels (many are what Moroccans call "riads," which are transformed from palatial estates with central gardens) are not only stunning but offer a great value.

-Morocco is absolutely different from a private island honeymoon where you simply book a flight and a villa and hang in the sun and sea for the rest.
-Morocco requires planning and organization.
-But certainly don’t spend your own time on all the minutiae: Experiential travel outfitter Scott Dunn exemplifies the ideal—their team of experts in the North African country builds bespoke journeys for each couple, based on your particular interests and desires, and you literally won’t have to worry about a thing while on the ground.
-It’s the best way to soak things up—and there’s a lot to soak up.
+Morocco is quite different from a private island honeymoon where you simply book a flight and a villa and hang out in the sun and sea.
+Morocco requires extensive planning and organization.
+But don’t spend your own time on all the minutiae.
+Experiential travel agency Scott Dunn, with its team of experts in the North African country, build bespoke journeys for each couple, based upon individual interests and desires.
+You literally won’t have to worry about a thing.
+It’s the best way to soak things up—and trust us, there’s a lot to soak up.

-Flying into Morocco oftentimes means landing in Casablanca, and whether you’re starting your romantic adventure with a night or wrapping it up on the way home, the seaside Four Seasons Hotel Casablanca—note they don’t serve alcohol, though their teatime is filled with enough decadent goodies to make you forget about booze—starts you off on a stunning start.
-It used to be Marrakech was the center of all tourism, but things are shifting, and if you skip out on the north you’re missing out on some of the most magical parts of the country.
+Flying into Morocco oftentimes means landing in Casablanca.
+Whether you’re starting your romantic adventure there or wrapping it up on the way home, the seaside Four Seasons Hotel Casablanca kicks things off with a stunning start.
+(Note: The hotel doesn’t serve alcohol, though its teatime is filled with enough decadent goodies to make you forget about booze.)
+It used to be that Marrakech was the center of tourism, but things are shifting, and if you skip out on the north, you'll miss out on some of the country's most hidden gems.

 Fes, for starters, is a city of wonderful contrasts.
-It’s has the world’s largest and oldest medina, in which you could easily get lost if not following the porter to your spectacularly styled riad or from there to a vibrant and playful six-course dinner at the elegant, intimate Nur—Mexican-inflected modern Moroccan menus change daily, inspired by the best local ingredients collected each morning.
-“Streets” can sometimes be just a foot and a half wide, and you’ll only see donkeys while wandering the medina maze; if you book a private tour (Scott Dunn handles this) you’ll have the best success, gaining both knowledge about the culture and history alongside exposure to new flavors and features you couldn’t find otherwise.
+It has the world’s largest and oldest medina, or the part of a North African city that's not European), in which you could easily get lost if not for following the porter to your spectacularly styled riad.
+Enjoy a vibrant and playful six-course dinner at the elegant, intimate Nur, featuring Mexican-inflected modern Moroccan menus that change daily, with the best local ingredients collected each morning.
+“Streets” can sometimes be just a foot-and-a-half wide, and you’ll only see donkeys while wandering the medina maze.
+Booking a private tour (Scott Dunn handles this) is the best way for you to gain knowledge about the culture and history as well as exposure to new flavors and features you wouldn’t find otherwise.

-Still, one of the best parts of Marrakech is just outside its terra-cotta walls: a slew of incredible hotels that seem to exceed five-star, which in their beautiful ways kill any motivation to go explore.
-Royal Mansour, commissioned by the current king, ensconces its guests in 53 gloriously decorated individual riads—picture breakfast in cuddly bathrobes beside your private third-floor rooftop plunge pool—and has a totally dreamy spa.
-Amanjena puts a coral-pink tadelakt and teal tile spin on Moroccan style, with graceful arches, high ceilings and a supreme sense of privacy.
+Still, one of the best parts of Marrakech is just outside its terra-cotta walls: A slew of incredible hotels that seem to exceed five-star ratings.
+Royal Mansour, commissioned by the current king, ensconces its guests in 53 gloriously decorated individual riads—picture breakfast in cuddly bathrobes beside your private third-floor rooftop plunge pool—and a totally dreamy spa.
+Amanjena puts a coral-pink tadelakt and teal tile spin on Moroccan style, with graceful arches, high ceilings, and a supreme sense of privacy.
 It’s the place to go when you’re a bit run down by all the activity.
-And to feel like royalty head to La Mamounia, the grand dame of Marrakech resorts, with expansive gardens, multiple buzzy restaurants, and gorgeous rooms that are far fancier than anywhere else you’ve experienced (it’s also a popular wedding venue).
-Don’t miss an authentic Moroccan hammam while you’re in the city.
+And to feel like royalty, head to La Mamounia, the grand dame of Marrakech resorts, with expansive gardens, multiple buzzy restaurants, and gorgeous rooms that are far fancier than anywhere else you’ve experienced (it’s also a popular wedding venue).
+While you're in the city, you won't want to miss an authentic Moroccan hammam (Turkish bath) experience.

-Although you can take a day trip to the High Atlas, honeymooners should seriously consider a few days, staying at Sir Richard Branson’s idyllic Kasbah Tamadot, a luxe mountain hideaway that’s truly picture-perfect.
-Suites and tents are all one of a kind and vibrant (just wait until you see the bathtubs), like the Berber’s smiles and their goods sold in these parts and the locally inflected food served.
-Hiking should definitely be part of any itinerary here, since these truly hills come alive when you’re in them.
+Although you can take a day trip to the High Atlas, honeymooners should seriously consider staying a few days at Sir Richard Branson’s idyllic Kasbah Tamadot, a luxe mountain hideaway that’s truly picture perfect.
+Suites and tents are all one-of-a-kind and vibrant (just wait until you see the bathtubs).
+Hiking should definitely be part of any itinerary here since these hills truly come alive when you’re in them.

-Another easy drive from Marrakech is to charming Essaouira, a blue-accented fishing village whose beach is full of camels and horses ready to ride as surfers and windsurfers play in the rolling aquamarine waves.
-Shop here for Berber jewelry, rugs and wooden decor with less pressure—and a little less aggressive bargaining—than in Marrakech, and dine on mouthwatering meals for half the price (the French-ish Umia for the best food in town, La Table for inspired seafood, Silvestro for authentic Italian, and Vagues Bleues for lobster lasagna).
+Another easy drive from Marrakech is to the ever-charming Essaouira, a blue-accented fishing village with a beach full of camels and horses ready to ride, as surfers and windsurfers play in the rolling aquamarine waves.
+Shop here for Berber jewelry, rugs, and wooden decor with less pressure—and a little less aggressive bargaining—than in Marrakech, and dine on mouthwatering meals for half the price (the French-ish Umia for the best food in town, La Table for inspired seafood, Silvestro for authentic Italian, and Vagues Bleues for lobster lasagna).

-If epic, bucket-list experiences are what you’re after, your romantic Morocco experience is not complete without a stint in the Sahara desert.
-The drive is long and rather arduous in parts (tip: Hire a driver unless you’re super adventurous), but couldn’t be more worthwhile.
-Azalai Desert Lodge provides a warm, paradisiacal midway point to rest, lounge by the pool or in daybed under palms, and prepare for the trek to their Desert Camp in the spectacular dunes, by car and camel.
-(There is no WiFi, and if you’d like wine, bring your own.)
-Just a couple dozen miles from the Algerian border, the small collection of tents is tended by a gracious staff who will bake you Berber bread in the sand and disappear when not serving delicious treats so that you’ll feel like you’re the only two people on earth, under the sparkling blanket of stars.
+If epic, bucket list experiences are what you’re after, then your romantic Morocco trip simply won't be complete without a stint in the Sahara desert.
+The drive is rather long and arduous in parts (hire a driver, unless you’re super-adventurous) but couldn’t be more worthwhile.
+The Azalai Desert Lodge provides a warm, paradisiacal midway point to rest, lounge by the pool or in the daybed under palms, and prepare for the trek to its Desert Camp in the spectacular dunes, by car and camel.
+(Heads up: There's no Wi-Fi, and if you’d like wine, be sure to bring your own.)
+Just a couple of dozen miles from the Algerian border, the small collection of tents is tended by a gracious staff who will bake you Berber bread in the sand.
+You'll feel like the only two people on Earth, nestled under the sparkling blanket of stars.
 And isn’t that the point of a honeymoon?